Yevgeny Primakov: Post-PM career

-Before Yeltsin’s resignation, Primakov supported the Fatherland – All Russia electoral faction, which at that time was the major opponent of the pro-Putin Unity, and launched his presidential bid.
+Before Yeltsin's resignation, Primakov supported the Fatherland – All Russia electoral faction, which at that time was the major opponent of the pro-Putin Unity, and launched his presidential bid.
 Initially considered the man to beat, Primakov was rapidly overtaken by the factions loyal to Prime Minister Vladimir Putin in the December 1999 Duma elections.
 Primakov officially abandoned the presidential race in his TV address on 4 February 2000 less than two months before the 26 March presidential elections.
 Soon he became an adviser to Putin and a political ally.
 On 14 December 2001, Primakov became President of the Russian Chamber of Commerce and Industry, a position he held until 2011.

-In February and March 2003, he visited Iraq and talked with Iraqi President Saddam Hussein, as a special representative of President Putin.
-He brought a message to Baghdad from Putin to call for Hussein to resign voluntarily.
+In February and March 2003, he visited Iraq and held talks with Iraqi President Saddam Hussein, as a special representative of President Putin.
+He passed on a message from Putin calling for Hussein to resign voluntarily.
 He tried to prevent the 2003 U.S.-led invasion of Iraq, a move which received some support from several nations opposed to the war.
 Primakov suggested that Hussein must hand over all Iraq's weapons of mass destruction to the United Nations, among other things.
 However, Hussein told Primakov that he was confident that nothing would befall him personally—a belief that was later proven incorrect.
 Primakov later claimed Hussein's execution in 2006 was rushed to prevent him from revealing information on Iraq–United States relations that could embarrass the U.S. government.
+In a 2006 speech Primakov thundered that: "The collapse of the US policies pursued in Iraq delivered a fatal blow on the American doctrine of unilateralism."

 On 26 May 2008, Primakov was elected as a member of the Presidium of the Russian Academy of Sciences.
 In 2009, the University of Niš, Serbia awarded Primakov an honorary doctorate.

 In November 2004, Primakov testified in defense of the former Yugoslav President Slobodan Milošević, on trial for war crimes.
 He had earlier led a Russian delegation that met with Milošević during the NATO bombing of Yugoslavia in March 1999.